-Our monitoring framework takes a broad and systemic approach, and has a strong focus on capturing the voices of children and young people.
+Our monitoring framework takes a broad and systemic approach, and has a strong focus on capturing the voices and service experiences of children and young people.
 Over this year we will ensure that our framework and our monitoring activity support the transformation process and identify best practice and issues that need to be addressed in order for the changes arising from the establishment of Oranga Tamariki to be implemented effectively.
 We will do this by:

-- undertaking performance reviews of all Oranga Tamariki residences to assess how well they are positioned to implement the changes and improve the outcomes for children and young people in care - undertaking at least two thematic reviews across a range of Oranga Tamariki sites and/or contracted care provider services.
-The topics of the reviews will be determined after an assessment on what area of focus would result in the best strategic opportunity to support and improve outcomes for children and young people in the care of Oranga Tamariki or another approved care provider - reviewing Oranga Tamariki residences under the Optional Protocol to the Convention on Torture - investigating the quality of Oranga Tamariki's case management of individual cases brought to the notice of the Commissioner - reviewing s47 reports - helping to build capability within Oranga Tamariki and/or contracted care providers to deliver excellent services for children and young people in care by highlighting areas that their services can improve - robustly and systematically obtaining the views of children and young people in care or custody or involved with other Oranga Tamariki services - increasing transparency of the monitoring work through publishing an aggregated public report on our monitoring activity annually.

-We will also provide professional advice and assistance, as requested, to the policy and legislative work to transform Oranga Tamariki.
+- undertaking performance reviews of all Oranga Tamariki residences to assess how well they are positioned to implement the changes and improve the outcomes for children and young people in care; - undertaking three thematic reviews across a range of Oranga Tamariki sites or business units and/or Section 396 care provider services.
+The topics of the reviews will be determined after an assessment on what area of focus would result in the best strategic opportunity to support and improve outcomes for children and young people in the care of Oranga Tamariki or approved care providers; - reviewing Oranga Tamariki residences under the Optional Protocol to the Convention on Torture; - investigating the quality of Oranga Tamariki's case management of individual cases brought to the notice of the Commissioner; - reviewing s47 reports; - helping to build capability within Oranga Tamariki and/or contracted care providers to deliver excellent services for children and young people in care by highlighting areas for service improvements; - robustly and systematically obtaining the views of children and young people in care or custody or involved with other Oranga Tamariki services; - increasing transparency of the monitoring work through publishing an annual aggregated public report on our monitoring activity; - providing professional advice and assistance, as requested, to inform the policy and legislative work to transform Oranga Tamariki's services.

-&lt;sup>1 Under section 47 of the CYP&F Act 1989, reports must be provided to the Commissioner when a child or young person is released from custody under section 39, 40, 42 and 45(a) before being required to be brought before the court.
+&lt;sup>1 Under section 47 of the Oranga Tamariki Act 1989, reports must be provided to the Commissioner when a child or young person is released from custody under section 39, 40, 42 and 45(a) before being required to be brought before the court.